spnkrtv/SemrushTestAssignment/README.md

 ```

 1. Use Python from a public [repository](https://docs.docker.com/docker-hub/repos/)
-2. Set the working directory to /app
+2. Set the working directory to **/app**
-3. Copy the 'application' directory contents into the container at /app
+3. Copy the **application** directory contents into the container at /app
 4. Make port 8000 available to the world outside this container
-5. Execute 'python /app/application.py' in the working directory when container launches
+5. Execute **python /app/application.py** in the working directory when the container launches

 ## Step 5.
 Make a Docker image

-Next step is to create a Docker image by using **docker build** command.
+The next step is to create a Docker image by using **docker build** command.

 To do this, type at the command line: